 Print data

 What exactly is a bleed?
 How do I create the perfect design?
 And what do I need to consider when exporting my data to achieve optimal print results?
-As experts in backlit print designs, we know our customers' questions – and we know the answer:
+As experts in backlit print designs, we know our customers' questions – and we know the answers.

 Print data upload

-After each order, you will receive an email containing a link to the upload center.
+After each order you will receive an email containing a link to the upload center.

 Create print data for simple motifs